 Why did experts choose an extruder rather than an oven to produce human food or pet food for the many, temperature-sensitive ingredients?
 The answer, as you probably know, is simple: with an extruder, you can have perfect control over the residence time and the product temperature.
 Taste and smell are thus reproducible due to the fact that you have complete control over the “Maillard” reactions.
 Extruders are now being used in the production of many food applications like chewing gum, toffee, Cheddar cheese, liquorice, bread (croutons, breadsticks, and flatbreads), chips, and some baby food.

-All three instruments have six temperature-controlled zones, a thermocouple in the melt, and two robust barrel halves and screws that will serve you for many years.
+All three instruments have multiple temperature-controlled zones, a thermocouple in the melt, and two robust barrel halves and screws that will serve you for many years.
 Also, all process parameters and the most relevant rheological data can be controlled and acquired by easy to use software packages.
 Finally, scaling-up your R&D results to larger parallel twin-screw extruders is simplified by a proprietary upscaling protocol.